-When you come in for your appointment, Dr. Hoffmann or Dr. Daugherty will decide which level is best for you.
+The type of sedation used for dental implants depends on the patient and their medical history.
+When you come in for your appointment, Dr. Hoffmann or Dr. Behl will decide which level is best for you.

 A dental implant is one way that a dentist can replace a bridge or lost tooth.
 Since it’s placed into your jaw it is a pretty invasive procedure, but it’s also one that is lasting and offers patients a more permanent fix than other options.
 There are many reasons why someone might need a dental implant, such as an injury or periodontal disease.
 But for whatever reason they are needed, dental implants have come a long way and are a natural way to fix a missing tooth.

 There are two different types of dental implants.
 The first is an Endosteal implant.
 This implant is placed into the bone.
 The dental surgeon will use cylinders, blades, and screws to place the implant directly into the jawbone.
 It is the most commonly used type of implant for people who have removable dentures or bridges.
 The sub-periosteal, or on-the-bone dental implant, is fixed on the top of the jaw with metal posts to hold the prosthesis.
 These are usually used for people who have limited bone height, and for those for whom Endosteal dental implants are not an option.

 What are the Best Sedation Methods for Dental Implants?